 Dr Colin Gellatly (AO)

-Dr Colin Gellatly (AO) is one of Australia’s most successful public servants having served as Director General in several Government Departments, including the Premier’s Department, the Industrial Relations, Employment, Training and Further Education Department and the Land and Water Conservation Department.
+Dr Colin Gellatly is one of Australia’s most successful public servants having served as Director General in several Government Departments, including the Premier’s Department, the Industrial Relations, Employment, Training and Further Education Department and the Land and Water Conservation Department.
 He has chaired the NSW Government’s Electricity Sale Steering Committee as well as the Rural and Regional Taskforce and has served as General Manager and Director of Management Review in the NSW Office of Public Management.
 Dr Gellatly has also been a member of a diverse range of Boards and Committees in the public sector.
-He was a member of the University of New England Council and a member of the UNE Foundation.
+He was a member of the University of New England (UNE) Council and a member of the UNE Foundation.

 Abigail Goldberg

-Abigail is a Fellow of the Australian Institute of Company Directors and the Planning Institute of Australia.
-She’s been a Mentor for the ‘Next Generation of Corporate Female Leaders’ (Women on Boards) as well as for the Planning Institute of Australia, and herself received the Women’s Scholarship (AGSM, UNSW) while studying part-time for the MBA.
+Abigail has held C-suite roles, including Chief Executive Officer of Metro Transport Sydney and General Manager of South Sydney Development Corporation.
+She completed the maximum term possible as a Commissioner for the independent NSW Planning Assessment Commission.
+She is a Fellow of the Australian Institute of Company Directors and the Planning Institute of Australia.
+She’s been a mentor for the ‘Next Generation of Corporate Female Leaders’ (Women on Boards) as well as for the Planning Institute of Australia, and herself received the Women’s Scholarship (Australian Graduate School of Management, University of New South Wales) while studying for the MBA.

 Peter Gordon